YottaDB/YDBDoc/ProgGuide/commands.rst

 * The optional entryref specifies a location to which ZGOTO transfers control.
 * If ZGOTO specifies no entryref, it returns control to the next command at the level specified by the integer expression.
 * The optional truth-valued expression immediately following the entryref specifies the argument postconditional and controls whether YottaDB uses the argument.
+* A colon (:) before the entryref is required only if there is a preceding integer expression.
 * If the ZGOTO includes the level and the argument postconditional but not the entryref, two colons (::) separate the integer expression from the truth-valued expression.
 * An indirection operator and an expression atom evaluating to a list of one or more ZGOTO arguments form a legal argument for a ZGOTO.
 * ZGOTO accepts a trigger entryref (with a trailing hash-sign (#)); if the trigger is not currently loaded (by some previous trigger action), YottaDB generates a ZLINKFILE error.
 Note that ZGOTO should be reserved for error handling and testing, as it is a very unstructured operation.